-Edison inaugurated in Campania a new latest-generation combined cycle thermoelectric power plant.
+Edison has inaugurated a new latest-generation combined cycle thermoelectric plant in Campania.

 The new plant is located in Presenzano, in the province of Caserta and, together with its twin plant in Porto Marghera inaugurated last year, it is among the most advanced and efficient plants in the world, the most efficient in Italy.